xdevplatform/search-tweets-python/README.rst

 Counts Endpoint
 ---------------

-We can also use the Search API Counts endpoint to get counts of tweets that match our rule.
+We can also use the Search API Counts endpoint to get counts of Tweets that match our rule.
 Each request will return up to *30* results, and each count request can be done on a minutely, hourly, or daily basis.
 The underlying ``ResultStream`` object will handle converting your endpoint to the count endpoint, and you have to specify the ``count_bucket`` argument when making a rule to use it.

-The process is very similar to grabbing tweets, but has some minor differences.
+The process is very similar to grabbing Tweets, but has some minor differences.

 *Caveat - premium sandbox environments do NOT have access to the Search